 A bit of "common sense" most people would assume is to keep everything strictly related to business on your media accounts.
-On the day-to-day, I would agree to this.
-However, your customers and you don't live in a vacuum; you live in the real world just like everyone else.
-It is important to be able to acknowledge events or tragedies that may pertain to you, or your customer base on your media pages.
-Besides endearing you to your customers, and increasing loyalty, it's just a socially responsible thing to do.
+On the day-to-day, I would agree with this.
+However, you and your customers don't live in a vacuum; you live in the real world, just like everyone else.
+It is important to be able to acknowledge events or tragedies that may pertain to you or your customer base on your media pages.
+Besides endearing you to your customers and increasing loyalty, it's just a socially responsible thing to do.

-The only thing I ask of you, or anyone else that is selling cosmetics either through a company, or independently, is to be honest.
-If you are selling fake versions of popular products, also known as dupes (Jeffree Star Cosmetics, Kylie Cosmetics, etc), at least be upfront about it.
-I understand the temptation of making a quick buck, but consumers' health are seriously at risk when you lie about these things.
+The only thing I ask of you, or anyone else that is selling cosmetics either through a company or independently, is to be honest.
+If you are selling fake versions of popular products, also known as dupes (Jeffree Star Cosmetics, Kylie Cosmetics, etc.), at least be upfront about it.
+I understand the temptation of making a quick buck, but consumers' health is seriously at risk when you lie about these things.